ALEXIS (Array of Low-Energy X-Ray Imaging Sensors)

 The mass of the ALEXIS instrument is 45 kg, power = 45 W; the average data rate is 10 kbit/s of event data.
 Position and time of arrival are recorded for each event (detected photon, etc.).
 Measurement objectives: mapping the diffuse background in three bands, performing a narrow-band survey of point sources, searching for transient phenomena, and monitoring variable ultrasoft X-ray sources.
 17) 18)

+The ALEXIS payload consists of an ultrasoft X-ray telescope array and a high-speed VHF receiver/digitizer with the name of Blackbeard.
 This payload is designed to make radio frequency observations in the VHF band.
 It consists principally of two selectable monopole antennas, a band-selectable receiver, and a broadband (150 MS/s) digitizer.
 Other components of the payload include narrowband channels, a broadband trigger circuit, and two simple photodiode arrays.

 The instrument looks at signals emitted near the Earth.
 Blackbeard is a radio frequency (RF) experiment with the objective to study distortion and interference effects on transient transionospheric VHF signals, such as lighting and artificial pulses.
 The instrument senses perturbations to the ionosphere; it can make a distinction between multipath distortions resulting from large-scale coherent perturbations and from small-scale random perturbations to the ionosphere.
 The specific experiments of Blackbeard include: